 1. One good chef’s knife

-While you’ll find knives in all kinds of fun shapes, you really just need one large knife, long enough to chop up a head of romaine in one slice and wide enough to also be used as a surface to transfer a few minced garlic cloves to a pan.
+While you’ll find knives in all kinds of fun shapes, you really just need one large chef’s knife, long enough to chop up a head of romaine in one slice, sharp enough to take the place of a bread knife, and wide enough to also be used as a surface to transfer a few minced garlic cloves to a nonstick pan.
+Stainless steel knives offer some of the best longevity.

 2. A paring knife